Stencyl/stencylpedia/chapter-d/engine-extensions.md

 ## How To: Creating a Flash Extension

 Creating a Flash extension is necessary if you wish to **import a custom SWF or SWC**.
-For example, a common use case is to import a sponsor’s API.
+For example, a common use case is to import a sponsor's API.

 Read our article on [Flash Extensions](http://www.stencyl.com/help/view/flash-extensions/) to learn how to create them.